ifiokudoidiok/cbh-take-home-project/Refactoring.md

 ## Your Explanation Here
 The initial code was hard to follow with different if blocks depending on one another.
-The flow does not seem like the best way to go.
+- The flow does not seem like the best way to go.
+- There were some repeated code.